samis/blag/posts/Propellor_and_Pi.md

 What was wrong?
 Plugging in a HDMI cable told me that, and it was 'fsck: UNEXPECTED INCONSISTENCY.
 Run fsck manually.'
 I couldn't properly handle this because the receiver for my USB keyboard was godknowswhere.
 I need to handle this offline, which means digging out my laptop and using it's sdcard slot.
-I think i'll take the opportunity to downgrade the compiler while I'm at it.
+I think I'll take the opportunity to downgrade the compiler while I'm at it.
 Maybe pre-compile some software if the emulation isn't too bad.